-Children and young people can feel angry about different things at different ages.
+Children can feel angry about different things at different ages.
 Many of the behaviours that they will show are a normal part of growing up, however sometimes anger and aggression can get in the way of normal everyday life, this is when they may need some help.